-During the year ended December 31, 2023, Pinnacle Bank received dividends from BHG of \$36.7 million, compared to \$63.1 million and \$70.0 million received by Pinnacle Bank and Pinnacle Financial in the aggregate during the years ended December 31, 2022 and 2021, respectively.
+During the year ended December 31, 2024, Pinnacle Bank received dividends from BHG of \$71.7 million, compared to \$36.7 million during the year ended December 31, 2023 and \$63.1 million received by Pinnacle Bank and Pinnacle Financial in the aggregate during the year ended December 31, 2022, respectively.
 Dividends from BHG during such periods reduced the carrying amount of our investment in BHG, while earnings from BHG during such periods increased the carrying amount of our investment in BHG.
 Profits from intercompany transactions are eliminated.
 Our proportionate share of earnings from BHG is included in our consolidated tax return.
 BHG partners with third party lenders, including Pinnacle Bank, to facilitate loan originations as part of BHG's alternative financing portfolio, whereby BHG acts as the marketing firm and refers loans to the third party lenders for funding.
 The third party lenders receive a fee for each loan funded and subsequently sold to BHG.
-These loans are ultimately sold through BHG's network of clients, which includes Pinnacle Bank.
-During the years ended December 31, 2023, 2022 and 2021, respectively, BHG purchased \$1.4 billion, \$1.0 billion and \$646.6 million, respectively, of loans originated by Pinnacle Bank as part of this program.
-During the years ended December 31, 2023, Pinnacle Bank purchased no loans from BHG, compared to purchases of \$125.6 million and \$276.7 million, respectively, of loans during the years ended December 31, 2022 and 2021, from BHG at par pursuant to BHG's joint venture loan program whereby BHG and Pinnacle Bank share proportionately in the credit risk of the acquired loans based on the rate on the loan and the rate of the purchase.
+These loans are ultimately sold through BHG's network of clients, which includes Pinnacle Bank, or retained on BHG's balance sheet.
+During the years ended December 31, 2024, 2023 and 2022, respectively, BHG purchased \$1.8 billion, \$1.4 billion and \$1.0 billion, respectively, of loans originated by Pinnacle Bank as part of this program.
+Pinnacle Bank also purchases loans from BHG at par pursuant to BHG's joint venture loan program whereby BHG and Pinnacle Bank share proportionately in the credit risk of the acquired loans based on the rate on the loan and the rate of the purchase.
+During the years ended December 31, 2024 and 2023, Pinnacle Bank purchased no joint venture loans from BHG.
+During the year ended December 31, 2022, Pinnacle Bank purchased \$125.6 million of joint venture loans from BHG.
 The yield on this portfolio to Pinnacle Bank is anticipated to be between 4.50% and 6.00% per annum.
-At December 31, 2023 and 2022, there were \$263.0 million and \$350.6 million, respectively, of BHG joint venture program loans held by Pinnacle Bank.
+At December 31, 2024 and 2023, there were \$161.7 million and \$263.0 million, respectively, of BHG joint venture program loans held by Pinnacle Bank.
+In addition, during the year ended December 31, 2024, Pinnacle Bank purchased \$24.0 million in SBA loans from BHG for \$10.0 million to facilitate BHG's exit from the SBA lending program.
+Pinnacle Bank assigned \$14.1 million in reserves for these loans in its allowance for credit losses at the time of purchase as these loans were considered purchased credit deteriorated loans.